ekuns/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 <!--
-  Note:  For consistency, don't use RStudio "Knit HTML".
+  Note:  For consistency, don't use RStudio's "Knit HTML" button.
 Instead, in the R Console, run the command:  knit2html("PA1_template.Rmd") -->

 ## Loading and preprocessing the data